-The Biggest Gay and Lesbian Events Coming to Philadelphia in 2015
+The Biggest LGBT Events Coming to Philadelphia in 2017

 Parties, art exhibitions, film festivals and more

-Add to that landmark celebration a calendar of weekly parties, annual gay pride events, eye-popping art exhibitions and celebrity-studded film and theater festivals.
-Here’s a look at the best events by the night, week, month and year in the City of Brotherly Love and Sisterly Affection.
+Here’s a look at the best events of 2017, including a rundown by night, week and month, in the City of Brotherly Love and Sisterly Affection.

 LGBT Annual Events